What we know about the Stockholm lorry attack

 A man arrested in Stockholm after Friday's fatal lorry attack is believed to be the driver, Swedish police say.

 The man, who was arrested in the north of the city, has not been named, but Swedish media say he is from Uzbekistan.
+Four people were killed and 15 were injured when the lorry crashed into the front of a department store.

 Police said they were unable to confirm local television reports of explosives being found inside the truck.